JoeThorntonLab/RH-RE_scanning/notebooks/calculate_bin_fluorescence.md

 calculates the overall mean fluorescence for each sample from flow cytometry data.

-FCS files for each sample were exported from FACSDiva after sorting and analyzed in FlowJo.
-Gates were drawn in FlowJo based on recorded bin boundary coordinates to replicate the gates used for sorting.
-In addition to the sort gates, we included gates selecting for homogenous cell populations, single cells, and DBD plasmid retention, as shown in the gating plots.
+FCS files for each sample (libraries and isogenic strains) were exported from FACSDiva after sorting.
+Gates were drawn in FlowJo based on bin boundary coordinates recorded during sorting.
+These coordinates were identical across sorting replicates.
+In addition to the sort gates, we included upstream gates selecting for homogenous cell populations, single cells, and DBD plasmid retention, as shown in the gating plots.
 Sort bin populations were then exported as FCS files for analysis here.

 ## Setup